FrugalX/ai_agents_ebook_draft/Generative_AI_Agents_TOC.md

 ## **3. Building a Single-Agent System**
 3.1 What is a Single-Agent System?
 3.2 Anatomy of an AI Agent: Input, Process, and Output
-3.3 Example: A Q&A Bot with JavaScript
+3.3 Implementing a Basic Single-Agent Systemt
-3.4 Example: A Creative Story Generator with Python
+3.4 Enhancing Single Agents with Memory & Persistence
-3.5 Memory and Context in Single-Agent Systems
+3.5 Example: Q&A Bot with Memory Integration
 3.6 Best Practices for Designing AI Agents

 ---